Triplex Plunger Pump vs Multistage Centrifugal Pump: Pressure Stability, Efficiency & Real Plant Selection Guide

 • You have a continuous duty with a clear operating point and want better kWh per m³ (or kWh per gallon).

-• Applications: boiler feed and condensate services (as applicable), reverse osmosis HP feed, high-head water supply, continuous circulation, stable transfer services.
+• Applications: boiler feed, reverse osmosis HP feed, high-head water supply, continuous circulation, stable transfer services.

 • You want smoother flow (less pulsation) for sensitive instruments and piping.